 If you aren’t concerned with hiding the contents and are lucky to have a cutting machine such a Cricut or Cameo Silhouette, vinyl is going to be your new classroom favorite!
 There are so many things you can label using vinyl and with some fun fonts, your classroom will be even more organized.

 One area of organization that sometimes gets overlooked is actual ideas/thoughts/general musings about life!
 Before I started teaching I spent my days reading books and surfing the internet for tips and ideas.
 This became overwhelming until I started organizing all my thoughts and ideas.
 I make lists all the time.
 Blog ideas, grocery lists, to-do lists, vacation lists, etc. I started making lists of various things to cover in the classroom.
 Procedures, decor, themes, etc. I typically just write things in a notebook but, in the past, I have used other methods:

 - This can be done by using just a spiral notebook or even a sectioned off binder.
 If using a binder, designate different sections for different categories of ideas such as classroom management, classroom displays, etc. For a notebook start on the first page with one category then skip a couple of pages to start the next one.

 - Another method I may start to use is a card file.
 Use notecards with different colors and every time you find an idea, place that on a card.

 - Finally, most of the things I find are online so I have separate folders under bookmarks for different things.
-This helps finding sites quickly.
-For example: Teaching folder< Language Arts<Printables
+This helps to find sites quickly.
+For example Teaching folder< Language Arts<Printables